sagarbhusal01/TableBuilder/README.md

 # How to use it ?

  - First you have to download the jar file from this repo and place it in the project file.
- - After that you have to add that jar file as an dependencies into your prioject
+ - After that you have to add that jar file as a dependencies into your project
  - then create an object for the TableBuilder